The Likelihood to Buy score is the result of the sum of all the activities of the person within the last 90 days, factored with a decay.

 This means the configuration of the model essentially includes

-- configuring the importance (weight) and lifespan (decay) of each event in the Feature evaluation tab See how to edit your Likelihood to Buy scoring model.
+- configuring the importance (weight) and lifespan (decay) of each event in the Event weight tab See how to edit your Likelihood to Buy scoring model.

-- then the thresholds of points defining the very high, high, medium and low segment, in the Ensembling tab.
+- then the thresholds of points defining the very high, high, medium and low segment, in the Thresholds tab.

-In the Data Science Studio, the Feature evaluation tab allows to understand how events correlate to conversion and to tweak the weights and the decay of the events used in the model.
+In the Data Studio, the Insights tab allows to understand how events correlate to conversion and to tweak the weights and the decay of the events used in the model.

-The feature evaluation graph displays the Lift of each event with regards to conversion.
+The Insights graph displays the Lift of each event with regards to conversion.

 The Lift is the ratio between the conversion rate of people who did the event to the overall average conversion rate of the training dataset.
 The higher, the more the event is correlated to conversion.
 However, this depends on statistical significance.
 The graph is separated into 4 sections:

 - The events with the most statistical significance (at least 100 people in the training dataset have performed this event).
 This means there is enough data to be able to drive conclusions from the lift.
 The weights and decays automatically suggested are reasonable to keep.